 The Fourth Amendment (unreasonable search and seizure) comes into play here.
 It protects the privacy rights of the people without respect to whether the alleged ‘search’ constitutes a trespass against property rights.
 It also requires any warrant to be judicially sanctioned and supported by probable cause.

 It may be a while before the dust settles given the complexity of the issue.
-Meantime, be aware that any number you call or receive, or any text you send or receive may be intercepted by a federal agency in spite of the law.
+Meanwhile, be aware that any number you call or text or receive calls and texts from may be intercepted by a federal agency in spite of the law.
 Whether or not the information can be used is still up for interpretation.
 The old excuse, that you have nothing to hide, is not the issue.
-It’s an infringement of your right and my right to not be subjected to unreasonable search and seizure that’s at stake.
+It’s an infringement of our right to not be subjected to unreasonable search and seizure that’s at stake.